The official blog of the Lung Institute.

 Understanding Your Test Results

 A healthy person will have a blood oxygen saturation level between 95—100 percent.
 A high percentage means that nearly all of the red blood cells are carrying oxygen.
 Percentages below 90 are considered low.
 Because lung disease can cause lower oxygen saturation, it’s important to see your doctor regularly even if you’re feeling well.
 Many people suffering from inefficient lung function will see their oxygen saturation drop below 90 percent.
 If the level continues to drop, hypoxemia, or a lack of oxygen, can occur and cause significant problems.
 Symptoms of hypoxemia include severe shortness of breath, confusion, rapid breathing, coughing and more.

 If you suspect hypoxemia, call your doctor or 911 immediately.

 How can I improve my oxygen saturation and pulmonary functioning?

 Even with a lung disease, your oxygen saturation and pulmonary functioning can improve.
 Having an oxygen saturation test for lung disease can help you better understand how much oxygen your body has.
 Proper exercise, a healthy diet, supplemental oxygen and pulmonary rehabilitation can help.
 If you smoke, quitting smoking is highly important to improving your lung health.

-For many people, stem cell therapy has helped them regain their quality of life and improved their lung function.
-Because stem cell treatment works to promote healing from within, many people are able to breathe easier after treatment.
+For many people, cellular therapy has helped them regain their quality of life and improved their lung function.
+Because cellular therapy works to promote healing from within, many people are able to breathe easier after treatment.
 If you or a loved one has been diagnosed with lung disease and would like to learn more about treatment options, please contact us at (800) 729-3065 today.